opentimestamps/opentimestamps-server/README.md

 bitcoin-cli generate 10
 ```

-By default `otsd` binds to localhost, and isn't really designed to be exposed
+By default `otsd` binds to localhost; `otsd` is not designed to be exposed
-directly to the public.
-For production usage we recommend using a reverse
+directly to the public and requires a reverse proxy for production usage.
+An
-proxy; an example configuration for nginx is provided under the
+example configuration for nginx is provided under `contrib/nginx`.
-`contrib/nginx` directory of this repo.

 ## Bitcoin core